rishikesanr/ML-Statistical-Analytics/README.md

 # Determining Treatment Effects

-## Some of the projects that were done to understand the causal effects
+## Projects that were done to understand the causal effects in various systems

-#### 1. Ozempic Effectiveness
+#### 1. Ozempic Effectiveness (Understanding the casual effects of Ozempic on Hypertensive or Obese patients in reducing Obesity)